to Shop-at-Home for New Carpet!

 there are a few important things you need to know to protect yourself from

 being scammed, overcharged and sold the wrong goods or materials.
-If

 you are looking for an honest, reputable, locally owned carpet retailer,

-you might want to visit my Preferred
+visit my Preferred

 Carpet Dealer Directory to see who I recommend

 Scams and Rip Offs!

 thing you need to learn about "shopping for carpet at home"

 is how to not fall prey to high